siddheshshivdikar/siddheshshivdikar/README.md

 Hello!
 I'm Siddhesh , a software engineer based in Mumbai, India.
 I'm passionate about building production-ready applications for web and mobile platforms.
 I develop automated Web Apps and Native Apps that provide an intuitive experience.
 Looking forward to pursue my career in Ms in AI and ML 🔮

+fyi you wont find any max streaks more than 5 days i have balance life 🙃

 <br />

 [![Apple](https://img.shields.io/badge/Apple-MacBook_AIR_M1_2020-999999?style=for-the-badge&logo=apple&logoColor=white)](https://www.apple.com/)